HadrienG2/triple-buffer/README.md

   scheduling induced slowdown is possible.
 - Allows the producer and consumer to work simultaneously
 - Uses a lot more memory (3x payload + 4 integers vs 1x payload + 1 bool)
-- Does not allow in-place updates, new value must be cloned or moved
+- Does not allow in-place updates, as the producer and consumer do not access the same memory location
 - Should be slower if updates are rare and in-place updates are much more efficient than moves, faster otherwise.